Coronavirus and newfound fame: German biotechs in the spotlight | DW | 24.11.2020

 And although 2019 was the second-strongest year ever for biotech venture capital in Germany, more than 60% of that came from a single financing round at BioNtech.

-Siegfried Bialojan hopes that the success of BioNtech and Curevac in Germany will mean that the possible opportunities of investment will be recognized.
-Only a few countries in the world have such a broad research landscape as Germany.
+Siegfried Bialojan hopes that the success of BioNtech and CureVac will mean that the possible opportunities of investment will be recognized.
+Only a few countries in the world have such a broad research landscape as Germany .
 State funding for basic scientific research is not the problem either, emphasizes Bialojan.
 "There is huge potential from research, from the academic environment, which is funded very widely.
 But it cannot be that so little comes out in the end because we have a nonfunctional 'biotech ecosystem'", criticizes the EY industry expert who heads EY's German Life Science Center in Mannheim.

 Here, too, one can learn a lot from the example of Curevac and BioNtech, says Bialojan.